 You enjoy learning and innovating

 The engineering world is always pushing into new territory.
 It’s an incredibly productive and competitive environment, with engineers always striving to drive the latest developments in technology.
 If you’re seeking a career centred around growth and improvement, then engineering might be the path for you.
+With so many different types of engineering jobs available including mechanical engineering, aerospace engineering, electrical engineering, civil engineering, software engineering, and chemical engineering, you're sure to find the perfect job for you.

 You enjoy working with computers

 A majority of the work in an engineering role will involve using fairly complex computer software.
-As such, it’s important that any engineer is savvy with technology and has a fairly practical and functional way of thinking.
+As such, it’s important that any good engineer is savvy with technology and has a fairly practical and functional way of thinking.

 Engineers need excellent communication skills